zerodevapp/sdk/README.md

 ## License

-The @kerneljs packages are released under the MIT License.
+The @zerodev packages are released under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

 ## Contact